tilsammans/autarco_monitor/README.md

 # SolarEdge_Monitor
 This QuickApp (for the Fibaro Homecenter 3) monitors your SolarEdge managed Solar Panels.
 The QuickApp has (child) devices for current Power, solar Power, lastday, lastmonth, lastyear and lifetime energy.

+Changes version 1.0 (30th July 2021)
+- Total m² solar panels added to log text and label text
+- Check for API existance of lifeTimeData_revenue (not available in older firmware)
+- Automatic conversion added for lastmonthData, lastYearData and lifetimeData production to kWh, MWh or GWh
+- Automatic conversion added for currentPower to Watt, Kilowatt, Megawatt or Gigawatt (yes, Megawatt and Gigawatt is optimistic)
+- Get the Peakpower and Currency settings from Inverter
+- Peakpower added to label text and child device log text

 Changes version 0.3 (12th April 2021)
 - Added last update date / time
 - Cleaned up the code